eschanet/simplify/README.md

 ```

 where `fullLH.json` is the full likelihood you want to convert into a simplified likelihood.
 Simplify is able to read/write from/to stdin/stdout.

+Hit `simplify --help` for detailled information on the CLI.

 ### In python script